COOP Gallery / 507 Hagan St. June 5 - July 31st

 Amirmasoud Agharebparast, Blythe Colvin, Han Service-Rodriguez, Alicia Thompson, Patrick Vincent

-COOP Gallery is pleased to present work by five of our new members in Climate Change, a real-life-in-person exhibition opening Saturday, June 5 in conjunction with the WeHo Art Crawl and closing Wednesday, June 30.
+COOP Gallery is pleased to present work by five of our new members in Climate Change, a real-life-in-person exhibition opening Saturday, June 5.

 We are emerging into uncharted territory, navigating the changes within our artistic and community climates.
 These five artists represent a cross-section of Nashville’s creative landscape.